Gent, 9000 Belgium

-I am a post-doctoral researcher at Ghent University, affiliated with the Department of Applied Mathematics, Computer Science and Statistics (TWIST) as well as the Data Mining and Modeling for Biomedicine group at the VIB Inflammation Research Center.
+I am a post-doctoral researcher at Ghent University, affiliated with the Department of Applied Mathematics, Computer Science and Statistics (TWIST) as well as the Saeys Lab at the VIB Inflammation Research Center.
 I am also a teaching assistant for the Artificial Intelligence course offered by Ghent University at the Faculty of Sciences, as well as the lecturer for the Mathematics course in Biomedical Sciences.

 My main focus of research is the study of adversarial examples.
 Broadly speaking, adversarial examples are input samples deliberately crafted by a malicious adversary in order to obtain certain specific predictions from a targeted machine learning model.
 The intent here is usually to cause some form of harm, such as bypassing automated content filters, malware protections or biometric security systems.
 In my work, I try to devise countermeasures against this form of exploitation.